 When I first started blogging, I would get super excited when a fellow blogger would leave a comment on one of my blog posts (I still do!)
 By far, comments are my favorite part of blogging.
 It's the best way to interact with someone else that just gets me.

 There's absolutely nothing wrong with wanting to make money from blogging.
 You shouldn't feel guilty about this.
 I knew when I started my blog that my goal was to share my story, provide valuable information that could help other and monetize my blog.
-As long as you are not scamming anyone or hurting anyone, you have every right to earn a living from your website.
+As long as you are not scamming anyone, hurting anyone, or providing false information, you have every right to earn a living from your website!

 There are so many ways to make money from your blog.
 Here's a few ways you can make money blogging: